 Generally speaking, the issue with the modern food environment stems from excessive access to hyper-palatable, energy-dense foods for a low cost.
-These items provide “empty calories,” overstimulate the reward system in the brain, and generate little satiety, driving us to overeat.
+These items provide “empty calories,” overstimulate the reward system of the brain and generate little satiety, driving overconsumption.

 The advent of the oil-seed processing industry at the beginning of the 20th century significantly raised the total intake of vegetable fat.

 In the United States, during the 90-year period from 1909 to 1999, a significant increase in the use of vegetable oils occurred.
 Specifically, the per capita consumption of salad and cooking oils increased by 130%.

 After the market introduction in 1986, the estimated per capita consumption of canola oil increased 167-fold in 13 years from 0.01 to 0.8 kg.
 The estimated per capita consumption of soybean oil increased from 0.009 kg in 1909 to 11.64 in 1999.
 Correspondingly, vegetable oils became the 4th major contributor of calories by the late 20th century.

 Vegetable oils are rich in linoleic acid (LA), which is an 18-carbon omega-6 polyunsaturated fatty acid (PUFA).
 It is considered an essential fatty acid because the body cannot endogenously synthesize it (i.e., it must be consumed in the diet).

 As a direct result of consuming more energy from vegetable oils, there has been an increase in the average intake of LA.
 From 1909 to 1999, the percentage of energy intake increased from 2.79% to 7.21%.